 There are 22 IDCs operating in Thailand.
 The conditions of these facilities have long been subjected to criticisms for overcrowding, inadequate food, water and sanitation, as well as limited access to health care and other basic services (Human Rights Watch, 2023).
 Civil society organizations (CSOs) have also raised concerns about the authorities' mistreatment of detainees in IDCs (United States Department of State, 2022).
 During the COVID-19 pandemic, IDCs became a cluster for the virus to spread among detainees (Human Rights Watch, 2020).
 In addition to diplomatic missions, a few CSOs, IOM, UNHCR and foreign embassies/consulates have been granted access to most IDCs to provide basic services, such as food and health care, and other assistance to certain groups such as children, women, asylum seekers and refugees.
-As of August 2021, there were at least 198 refugees and asylum seekers being held in immigration detention, including 140 Rohingya (United States Department of State, 2022), and two deaths of these men were recorded while in detention in 2023 (Human Rights Watch, 2023).
+As of August 2021, there were at least 198 refugees and asylum seekers being held in immigration detention, including 140 Rohingya (United States Department of State, 2022).
+Since 2015, over 50 Uyghurs have been detained (United States Department of State, 2022), and two deaths of these men were recorded while in detention in 2023 (Human Rights Watch, 2023).
 The Thai police further reported that more than 42,400 migrants had been detained in 2021 for entering the country irregularly (IDC, 2022).
 In 2024, CSOs reported to OHCHR that 233 persons had been held in immigration detention for more than one year due to procedural, personal and other reasons.